Use this Algorithm to refer patients to free online self-management education & support

 Meet our Algorithm Workgroup

-The algorithm was designed by Peggy Swarbrick and Patricia Nemec (Collaborative Support Programs of New Jersey), Judith Cook and Jessica Jonikas (UIC Center on Integrated Health Care & Self-Directed Recovery); Benjamin Druss (Emory University); Matthew Federici (The Copeland Center); Maria Margaglione (Depression and Bipolar Support Alliance); Sarah O'Brien (National Alliance on Mental Illness); and Sherry Jenkins-Tucker and Denise Hardy (Georgia Mental Health Consumers Network).
+The algorithm was designed by Judith Cook and Jessica Jonikas (UIC Center on Integrated Health Care & Self-Directed Recovery); Peggy Swarbrick and Patricia Nemec (Collaborative Support Programs of New Jersey); Benjamin Druss (Emory University); Matthew Federici (The Copeland Center); Maria Margaglione (Depression and Bipolar Support Alliance); Sarah O'Brien (National Alliance on Mental Illness); and Sherry Jenkins-Tucker and Denise Hardy (Georgia Mental Health Consumers Network).

 Views expressed on this web site do not necessarily represent those of our Center or any federal agency.